August 28, 2024 by Marko Dinic

 This doesn’t mean that you should prohibit the use of mobile devices for hospital staff and abandon texting completely.
 Let’s see what HIPAA says about SMS and text messaging apps.

-HIPAA Policies and Internal Controls
+HIPAA Compliant Texting Policies and Internal Controls

-These initial efforts were shaken when physicians and other healthcare employees started using social media, and soon after, text messages to write prescriptions, communicate results, access patient records, ask for a colleague’s opinion on a case or follow up with patients.
+These initial efforts were shaken when physicians and other healthcare employees started using social media and, soon after, text messages to write prescriptions, communicate results, access patient records, ask for a colleague’s opinion on a case, or follow up with patients.

 This means that an archiving and data retention strategy that only focuses on email needs to be revised and include new communication channels.

-Who is considered a BA (Business Associate)?
-All businesses that process or have access to patient health information, including billing, transcription, record storage and document destruction services.
-It’s necessary for the covered entities to establish clear Business Associate Agreements with all the BAs, stating the security and privacy requirements regarding the use, handling and disclosure of protected health information.
+It’s necessary for the covered entities to establish clear Business Associate Agreements with all the BAs, stating the security and privacy requirements regarding the use, handling, and disclosure of protected health information.

 When medical workers use text messaging to exchange PHI without the necessary safeguards, there’s always a chance of a data breach and most definitely, a case of non-compliance.

-Such practices can result in privacy or security violations and have serious legal, financial and reputational consequences for healthcare providers.
+Such practices can result in privacy or security violations and have serious legal, financial, and reputational consequences for healthcare providers.

 HIPAA Risk Assessment and Text Message Archiving